-Festive Cleaning Hacks is a paid post in collaboration with Regina Blitz as part of their #TheChristmasClean and #TheStressofMess campaign.
+Festive Cleaning Hacks was paid post in collaboration with Regina Blitz as part of their #TheChristmasClean and #TheStressofMess campaign which has been updated for 2022.
 Does getting and keeping the house clean at Christmas cause you stress?
 Well, it turns out you are not alone, as according to research carried out by Regina Blitz 63% of UK residents admit they miss out on family time during the festive season because they begin to tidy the house at least a week before the big day.
-Well, I am here to shares some fabulous festive cleaning hacks to reduce the amount of time they spend cleaning the house in preparation for Christmas.
+Well, I am here to share some fabulous festive cleaning hacks to reduce the amount of time they spend cleaning the house in preparation for Christmas.

 Focus on areas that will be seen